 Legal Descriptions of Real Estate

 Sales contracts, deeds, mortgages, and deeds of trust require a legal description of property that is legally sufficient to be binding, meaning that the description would allow a competent surveyor to delineate the exact boundaries of the property.
+The legal description of a property does not include the buildings on it — only the boundaries of the property.
 The legal description is also an important determinant in setting the property's price.
 Although the address is necessary to locate the property, it is not sufficient to identify the property.
 Indeed, addresses are often renamed over time and even physical boundaries can change course, such as that of a local creek.
 Note that because any property is necessarily limited in area, any description of that property must necessarily form an enclosed area.

 Today, the accuracy of property descriptions is greatly enhanced using computers, satellites, lasers, and global positioning systems (GPS).
 The Federal Bureau of Land Management and the USDA Forest Service are developing a National Integrated Land System (NILS), using common methods nationwide based on new technology and software to record the survey data and other information for land records.